jsdotlua/jest-lua/docs/docs/TestEZMigration.md

 title: Migrating from TestEZ
 ---

-If you are using TestEZ, migrating to Jest Roblox v2.4.x should be fairly straightforward.
-Many parts of Jest Roblox v2.x still use the TestEZ API.
+If you are using TestEZ, migrating to Jest Lua v2.4.x should be fairly straightforward.
+Many parts of Jest Lua v2.x still use the TestEZ API.

-To migrate to Jest Roblox v3.x, additionally see [upgrading to Jest Roblox v3](upgrading-to-jest3).
+To migrate to Jest Lua v3.x, additionally see [upgrading to Jest Lua v3](upgrading-to-jest3).

 Replace TestEZ with `JestGlobals` in your `rotriever.toml`.
 ```diff title="rotriever.toml"